 Not all birth injuries are apparent at birth.
 Many birth injuries take months or even years to fully manifest.
 For that and other reasons, most states have an extended statute of limitations for claims arising from a birth injury.
-For instance, in Pennsylvania the statute of limitations for a standard medical malpractice case is two years -meaning the lawsuit must be filed within two years of the negligent medical care.
+For instance, in Pennsylvania, the statute of limitations for a standard medical malpractice case is two years -meaning the lawsuit must be filed within two years of the negligent medical care.
 However, Pennsylvania law created an exception to that statute of limitations for birth injury claims, permitting a birth injury lawsuit to be filed up until the child’s 20th birthday.
-Every state has different statute of limitations so it is important to consult with an attorney as soon as possible so they can investigate the claim in time to fully protect your and your child’s rights.
+Every state has a different statute of limitations so it is important to consult with an attorney as soon as possible so they can investigate the claim in time to fully protect your and your child’s rights.
 While the state law may provide this special extension to the statute of limitations for a birth injury case, that should only be used if needed.
-You should not wait to consult with a qualified attorney if you have concern that medical care injured your child.
+You should not wait to consult with a qualified attorney if you have concerns that medical care injured your child.
 The attorney will need time to secure the medical records of both the mother and child as well as the many test results and other documents and things necessary to review the care provided and then consult with multiple medical experts to properly investigate and prove the claim.

 Who can File a Lawsuit and what recovery can be made?

 As a child cannot file a lawsuit, the parents, or legal guardians, would have the right to file a lawsuit for the child’s birth injury.
 The money damages that can be recovered in birth injury cases vary from state to state.
-Generally, the injured child can be awarded money to compensate him or her for things such as pain and suffering, disfigurement, future lifetime medical expenses and loss of future income if they have lost the ability to be fully employed in the future.
-The parents may also seek compensation for any physical injuries the mother may have suffered due to improper care in the delivery, and for the cost of medical equipment, care and other related expenses.
+Generally, the injured child can be awarded money to compensate him or her for things such as pain and suffering, disfigurement, future lifetime medical expenses, and loss of future income if they have lost the ability to be fully employed in the future.
+The parents may also seek compensation for any physical injuries the mother may have suffered due to improper care in the delivery, and for the cost of medical equipment, care, and other related expenses.